Skip to content

 What tests do I need to do before the surgery?

-Preoperative tests vary according to the procedure and your health condition.
-In general, I request a complete blood count, coagulation profile, blood sugar, kidney function, electrocardiogram, and cardiological evaluation.
-For eyelid surgeries, an ophthalmological evaluation may be necessary.
-All tests are requested during the consultation and should be performed well in advance so that we can review them together before the surgery date.
+Pre-operative tests vary depending on the procedure and your overall health.
+In general, I request a complete blood count, coagulation panel, blood glucose, kidney function tests, an EKG, and pre-operative cardiac clearance.
+For eyelid surgeries, an ophthalmologic evaluation may also be necessary.
+All tests are ordered during the consultation and should be completed well in advance so that we can review the results together before the surgery date.

 Do I need to be hospitalized?
 For how long?

 Most surgeries require a 24-hour hospitalization.
 You will be admitted on the day of the surgery, approximately one hour before the scheduled time, and will be discharged the next day.
 In minor procedures — such as otoplasty or isolated blepharoplasty — discharge may occur on the same day, after a period of observation.
-I evaluate each case individually to ensure that discharge occurs only when there is clinical safety.
+I assess each case individually to ensure that discharge occurs only when it is clinically safe.

 Can I combine more than one surgery on the same day?

-Yes, as long as there is a clinical indication and the total surgical time is safe.
-Frequent combinations include facial lifting with blepharoplasty and fat grafting, or rhinoplasty with mentoplasty.
+Yes, as long as it is medically appropriate and the total surgical time remains safe.
+Common combinations include facelift with blepharoplasty and fat grafting, or rhinoplasty with chin implant.
 The decision to combine procedures takes into account your overall health, the estimated surgical time, and the risks involved.
-We discuss all possibilities during the consultation.
+We discuss all options during the consultation.

 What are the risks of plastic surgery?